- Gulfport, MS

 You may have read in a recent Federal Register that the EPA is proposing to grant a one-year extension before classifying the Denver Metro North Front Range (DMNFR) ozone nonattainment area »

-The Colorado Oil and Gas Association (COGA) hosted a meeting recently concerning the reclassification of the Denver Metro North Front Range area from moderate to serious nonattainment. »
+The Colorado Oil and Gas Association (COGA) hosted a meeting recently concerning the reclassification of the Denver Metro North Front Range area from moderate to serious nonattainment.
+This change would reduce the major source threshold by one-half »

-According to Garry Kaufmann of the Colorado Air Pollution Control Division, based on 2018 monitoring data, the Denver Metro/North Front Range (DMNFR) cannot show compliance with the 2008 ozone »
+According to Garry Kaufmann of the Colorado Air Pollution Control Division, based on 2018 monitoring data, the Denver Metro/North Front Range (DMNFR) cannot show compliance with the 2008 ozone national ambient air quality standard (NAAQS) for the »

 The CDPHE hosted a meeting to allow stakeholders to ask questions regarding the Emission Reduction Credit (ERC) program.
 The presentation from the recent stakeholder's meeting is found here.
 The program applies to any pollutant regulated under the »